Rohit-999k/Rohit_Password_Strength_checker/README.md

 <h2>How to use : </h2>
 1. Enter you password
 <br>
-2. Know your Password Srength
+2. Know your Password Strength